 What Are The Features Of No-Fault Based Insurance

-The main advantage of no-fault insurance system is that when you are a victim of an accident, you do not have to pursue the other driver for a claim.
-Based on the information you provide and other evidence or witnesses, your insurer’s loss adjuster assess the fault percentage.
+The main advantage of the no-fault insurance system is that when you are a victim of an accident, you do not have to pursue the other driver for a claim.
+Based on the information you provide and other evidence or witnesses, your insurer’s loss adjuster assesses the fault percentage.

 Advantages of No-fault Insurance

 Deal with your own car insurer

 You directly deal with your insurance company to claim for any damages to your car or injuries to you.
 The hassle of following up with a third party is avoided in this tort system.
 You could also stop worrying about how to convince the other insurer about your claim or even fight with them for your losses.

 In a no-fault insurance system, it does not matter who is the faulty person, you could still claim for the damages.
 It is a simple method and saves a lot of time.

 The need to go through stressful and expensive lawsuits to recover damages is minimal.
 There could be a lot of time and money saved by avoiding lawsuits.
 In some cases, there could be a lawsuit filed to claim compensation for non-economic damages such as suffering and pain.